Skip to Content

 Waiheke Island is my favorite island off the coast of Auckland.
 To be honest, a day trip here from Auckland is so much fun, but spending a few nights is even better!

 Hot tip: If you can, spend a night or two on Waiheke Island.
-You can browse accommodation on the island.
+You can explore accommodation on the island.
 As for other tours, there are a lot more great options that come highly rated, from wine to adventure tours you can browse them all here.

 10. Bay of Islands and Waipu Caves (Northland)